 - Students should not have continued contact with a COVID positive person.
-Even if one or both are masking, the student would be considered continually "exposed" if they are within 6 feet of a positive person for a cumulative 15 minutes over a 24 hour period. - If a student has an exposure and is unable to isolate from the positive individual, the student must stay home.
-When the positive individual is no longer required to isolate, the asymptomatic student may return to school with a negative test and masking for 7 days. - A student who has a one time or "casual community" exposure, will probably not have to quarantine as long as they are asymptomatic, but will need to mask 7 days following the exposure.
-Please seek specific guidance from the NGFS Health team. - A PCR test is the best measure for COVID and is recommended for students between day 5 and 7 after the last date of exposure.
-If a PCR is not done, two rapid tests 24 hours apart between day 5 and 7 is a good measure and may be required before returning to school.
-(The LAST date of exposure is considered day 0.) - Test results may be sent to health@ngfs.org.
-Please wait for clearance from the Health team before returning to school.
+Even if one or both are masking, the student would be considered continually "exposed" if they are within 6 feet of a positive person for a cumulative 15 minutes or more over a 24 hour period. - If a student has an exposure and is unable to isolate from the positive individual, please notify the School Nurse and she will work with you to make the best plan.
+The last date of exposure is considered day 0. - A student who has a one time or "casual community" exposure, will probably not have to quarantine as long as they are asymptomatic, but is encouraged to mask 5 days following the exposure.
+Please seek specific guidance from the School Nurse. - A PCR test is the best measure for COVID-19 infection, and we recommend PCR testing between days 3 and 5 after the last date of exposure.
+If a PCR is not done, two rapid tests 24-48 hours apart between day 3 and 5 is a good measure.